.ie: Registration policy

 The IEDR is considered more conservative than other similar authorities and places certain restrictions on registration.
 The .ie ccTLD is primarily a business orientated ccTLD for Irish businesses and businesses doing business in or with Ireland.
 It has allowed personal domain name (PDN) registrations, though these would only account for approximately 1% of the number of .ie domain registrations.
 An individual is allowed to register their own name or a variant of it with a utilities bill or passport as proof of entitlement.

 Registration policies have been liberalised somewhat in recent years and rules such as the one against registering generic domain names have been dropped.
 The .ie ccTLD is a managed ccTLD where applicants for .ie domain names have to provide proof of entitlement to the domain that they want to register.
 In August 2017 IEDR began a consultation on removing this restriction and allowing first-come first-served registration; the requirement of a connection to Ireland will remain.

 Registration is restricted to entities with a connection to Ireland.
 Thus, American singer Melanie was not allowed to register Melan.ie; whereas Microsoft, which has a corporate presence in Ireland, was allowed to register Modern.IE, a domain hack whose full name reflects its purpose as support for IE (Internet Explorer).

-In February 2016 IEDR began a consultation on the introduction of internationalized domain names, in particular the vowel + "fada" characters (á é í ó ú) used in Irish orthography.
+In February 2016 IEDR began a consultation on the introduction of internationalised domain names, in particular the vowel + "fada" characters (á é í ó ú) used in Irish orthography.
 IDN domains were launched on a phased basis starting with existing domain holders on 23 October 2016, with general availability starting on 17 November 2016.